 Timing can be crucial when exploring Cambodia’s temples.
 Because they’re such hot spots, it helps to know when the best times are.
 Sunrise in Angkor Wat are extremely popular, so unless you’re okay with sharing this moment with hundred others, I would recommend asking your tuktuk driver or other locals about an alternative spot you can watch the sunrise from.
 Sunset in Angkor Wat is also magical and it’s a great alternative to the sunrise because there will be less people.
 10 am is also a busy time for most temples, so this might be a great time to find yourself a little corner to rest.
 Lunch time means less people so take advantage of that time to go to the popular temples such as Ta Prohm.

 Honestly, finding peace within the walls of these temples is such a wonderful setting to make reflections.
 It doesn’t have to be anything grand or life changing.
 Simple reflections such as reminding yourself to be thankful for what you have or talking yourself into changing your attitude about something you’re not in control of will not only put you in a lighter, more positive energy, but it also widens your perspective.
-You don’t necessarily have to go soul searching in Cambodia to achieve a meaningful experience.
+You don’t necessarily have to go soul searching to achieve a meaningful experience, there are different ways to plan for Cambodia.
 Just be real with yourself and let your unfiltered thoughts flow.
 Remember, the most meaningful epiphanies happen when you’re being completely honest with yourself, and that’s the whole point of clearing your mind here.
 A meaningful trip doesn’t always mean an adventure packed one.
 Sometimes, it’s all about the new perspective that you gain.

 Are you following me on Facebook yet?
 Please do so I can keep you updated with my latest travel tales and hacks.
 I aim to inspire and you can find all that goodies on my Instagram and Twitter too.
 See you there 🙂